Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 This mod currently includes over 93 new topics in total to discuss, 4 songs, 2 Compliments, 13 window reacts, 8 new intros, 17 farewells, and 6 new moods to talk about in the 'I feel' menu for those tricky times in life.

-To encourage the dynamics of a blossoming and changing relationship, SCL's content unlocks steadily as you increase Monika's affection.
+To encourage the dynamics of a blossoming and changing relationship, SCL's content unlocks steadily as you increase Monika's affection, and introduces a achievement system to help encourage exploring your time with Monika!

 And as the two of you progress through your relationship, you can unlock topics with Monika with random elements that change every time you view them!